reuben453/google-datastore-downloader/README.md

     `DATASTORE_PROJECT=your-project-id DATASTORE_KEYFILE_JSON='credentials json' ruby datastore_downloader.rb "select * from kind limit 10"`

-- You can also build a docker image and run it:
+- You can also build/download a docker image and run it:

-    `docker build -t google-datastore-downloader .`
+    Build it using: `docker build -t google-datastore-downloader .`

+    Or download it from dockerhub: `docker pull reuben453/google-datastore-downloader`

     `docker run -e DATASTORE_PROJECT=project-id -e DATASTORE_KEYFILE_JSON='creds json' -it google-datastore-downloader "select * from table1 limit 10"`